KIT-IAI/EnhancingAnomalyDetectionMethods/README.md

 Finally, you can enhance arbitrary anomaly detection methods for energy time series.

-### Input
+### Input data
-The pipeline requires the following two input files (both in 15 minutes resolution):
+The pipeline requires the following two input files in the project repository (both in 15 minutes resolution):
 * in_train_ID200.csv

 | Column name | Description                                                                                                                                                                           |